Estimating the Number of Clusters via Normalized Cluster Instability: Numerical experiments

 \subsection{Data generation}

 We generate data from Gaussian mixtures as illustrated in Figure \ref{fig:simsetup}.
-For the first scenario with $k^*=3$, we distributed the means of three Gaussians with $\sigma = .15$ arranged on a unit circle.
-The second scenario adapts the first by setting $k^*=7$ and $\sigma = .04$.
+For the first scenario with $k^*=3$, we distributed the means of three Gaussians with $\sigma = .15$ arranged at equal distances on a unit circle and sampled $n=50$ from each Gaussian.
+The second scenario with $k^*=7$, we distributed the means of seven Gaussians with $\sigma = .04$ at equal distances on a unit circle and sampled $n=50$ from each Gaussian.
+This means that the total sample size of these two problems is 150 and 350, respectively.
 We chose prime numbers and a circular layout to avoid local minima for $k < k^*$.
-The third and fourth scenario used elongated clusters similar to those in \cite{tibshirani2005cluster}: we generated $n = 50$ equally spaced points along the diagonal of a 3-dimensional cube with side length $[-5,5]$, and added uncorrelated Gaussian noise ($\mu = 0$ and $\sigma_i = 0.1$) to each data point.
+The third and fourth scenario used elongated clusters similar to those in \cite{tibshirani2005cluster}: we generated $n = 50$ equally spaced points along the diagonal of a 3-dimensional cube with side length $[-5, 5]$, and added uncorrelated Gaussian noise ($\mu = 0$ and $\sigma_i = 0.1$) to each data point.
 We then copy these data points $k^*=3$ (scenario 3) or $k^*=7$ (scenario 4) times and place them along the same line separated by a distance of $15$.
+Similarly to above, the total sample size of scenario 3 and 4 is 150 and 350, respectivey.
+We provide code to fully reproduce our simulation results in the Online Supplementary Material.
 Columns three and four in Figure \ref{fig:simsetup} illustrate these elongated clusters in the first two dimensions, respectively.